JoeyMckenzie/joeymckenzie.tech/src/content/blog/serverless-rust-with-shuttle.md

 }
 ```

-Leaning on `thiserror`, we can leverage the `#[error]` macro to spit out a big of boilerplate error conversion code for us.
+Leaning on `thiserror`, we can leverage the `#[error]` macro to spit out a bit of boilerplate error conversion code for us.
 For a sanity check, let's take a look at the generated code with another quick `cargo expand errors`:

 ```rust
 pub enum ApiError {